-Today, I saw a poster about the Brookings Summer Arts Festival that will happen next weekend.
-It is an annual festivity in July that fills the Brookings Pioneer Park with art displays, food varieties, antiques, and entertainment (of course).
-I believe it is one of the biggest art events in South Dakota that is visited by thousands of people over a two-day period.
-There are art lovers who meticulously look at paintings, and there are less curious minds like me who, perhaps due to my deficiency in knowledge on the subject of world art, would shy away from buying antique stuff, or tinkering the useful junks (if there is such a term).
-Over the years since I first attended the event in 2007, there is one convincing reason why I spent more than an hour at the park — it is the Filipino booth.
+Today, I came across a poster for the Brookings Summer Arts Festival, which will take place next weekend.
+This annual July event transforms Brookings Pioneer Park into a vibrant space filled with art displays, diverse food options, antiques, and entertainment (of course).
+It’s one of the biggest art events in South Dakota, attracting thousands of visitors over two days.
+While art enthusiasts meticulously examine the paintings, there are also those like me, who, perhaps due to a lack of expertise in the world of art, tend to shy away from purchasing antiques or tinkering with quirky knick-knacks (if that’s even a term).
+Since my first visit to the event in 2007, there’s been one compelling reason why I spend more than an hour at the park—the Filipino booth.

 Also: See all my travel adventures here.

-In the summer of 2007, it was Ma Carol who forced me… opps, dragged me by the hair…opps, pulled me against my will…opps, invited me to attend the festival.
-She claims of being my foster mom (wink) and I love her to the max.
-I was still a stranger to most Filipinos that time.
-Most of them have made South Dakota their home and have established family life in here.
-A shy stranger I was, yet, I still got the grandest welcome.
-Grandest in a sense that I didn’t feel detached from any of them.
-There was a feeling of instant connection, precisely, right then and right there.
-Trust me, it was not because of the “piniritong isda”, or the “ginisang mongo”, or the “Boy Bawang” that they offered me for lunch!
-The connection was due to the sense of hospitality that Filipinos are known for, which I immediately felt.
+In the summer of 2007, it was Ma Carol who insisted… oops, dragged me by the hair… oops, gently coaxed me… oops, invited me to attend the festival.
+She claims to be my foster mom (wink), and I love her to the max.
+Back then, I was still a stranger to most of the Filipinos in the area.
+Many had already made South Dakota their home and established their families here.
+Despite my initial shyness, I received the warmest welcome.
+Warmest in the sense that I felt an instant connection with everyone—no sense of detachment whatsoever.
+Trust me, it wasn’t because of the “piniritong isda,” the “ginisang mongo,” or the “Boy Bawang” they offered me for lunch!
+The connection was rooted in the renowned Filipino hospitality, which I felt immediately.

-Also, to see many Pinoys in one occasion and chat with them like there is no tomorrow, reminded me of the normal Pinoy neighborhood — when we love to talk and laugh and sing and spend the weekend away for fun, with friends and our dearest.
-The karaoke session later that day was one of a kind since, hello, we were in a park with the TV and the microphone with the sound blaring, while the American audience watched us!
+Seeing so many Pinoys in one place, chatting like there was no tomorrow, reminded me of a typical Pinoy neighborhood—where we love to talk, laugh, sing, and enjoy the weekend with friends and loved ones.
+The karaoke session that followed was unforgettable—imagine us in the park with a TV and microphone, the sound blaring, while an amused American audience watched us!

-Food from the Filipino booth was nonpareil!
-The accolade must go to Tita Annie and Tito Bing.
-Hurrah to this lovely couple and their family who filled our empty stomachs with unlimited supply of barbecue, kebabs and eggrolls.
-Others prepared and shared their delectable Pinoy specialty too.
-All in all, it was a feeling likened to a happy barrio fiesta.
-Yeah, that sensation.
+The food from the Filipino booth was exceptional!
+A big shoutout to Tita Annie and Tito Bing.
+Kudos to this lovely couple and their family, who filled our stomachs with an endless supply of barbecue, kebabs, and egg rolls.
+Others also shared their delectable Pinoy specialties.
+Overall, it felt like a joyous barrio fiesta.
+Yes, that feeling.

-Life in the United States is never easy for Filipinos.
-Over and over again, stories have been told that most Filipino-Americans are not living in beds of roses.
-That summer of 2007, there were stories told about how marrying someone not of your culture could be a great challenge or even frustration.
-The people I have met on my first Brookings Summer Festival showcased the courage and determination inherent to most, if not all, Filipino-Americans.
-They have the perseverance to fulfill a dream of a better life for their families, not just in the States but for those left behind in the Philippines.
+Life in the United States isn’t always easy for Filipinos.
+Time and again, stories have been shared about how many Filipino-Americans don’t live in beds of roses.
+That summer of 2007, I heard stories about how marrying someone from a different culture can be challenging, even frustrating.
+The people I met at my first Brookings Summer Festival embodied the courage and determination that’s inherent in most, if not all, Filipino-Americans.
+They persevere in pursuing a better life for their families, both here in the States and for those back in the Philippines.

 Next week’s arts festival will be my sixth.
-I anticipate a much happier Filipino get together.
-We, Pinoys are one happy brown race, aren’t we?
+I’m looking forward to an even happier Filipino gathering.
+We Pinoys are one happy brown race, aren’t we?

-Visit the Filipino booth and enjoy the food on July 14 and 15 at the Pioneer Park!
+Visit the Filipino booth and enjoy the food on July 14 and 15 at Pioneer Park!

 Video: Brookings Arts Festival 2007